dragoncsc/fun-with-soccer/README.md

 Unfortunately the errors are quite close to eachother for all three types of goal counting methods  so I can't conclusively say that one method is better than another.
 This is probably due in part to the lack of granularity of information offered by the ESPN commentaries.
 The shot positions were quite vague ("Left side of the 16 yard box", "Outside of the box", "Far outside the box").

+Interestingly, the errors aren't too large, for the 2016-2017 season, a team in my simulation was off its true position by around 1.9 places which is pretty cool.